Zaid Shakir: Early life

 Shakir was born in 1956 in Berkeley, California as Ricky Daryl Mitchell to a family descended from African, Irish and Native American roots.
-His formative years were spent in housing projects in New Britain Connecticut.
+His formative years were spent in housing projects in New Britain, Connecticut.
 He converted to Islam in 1977 while serving in the United States Air Force and shortly after changed his name to Zaid Salim Shakir.

 Education

-A summa cum laude graduate, he obtained a BA in International Relations at American University in Washington, D.C., earned his MA in Political Science at Rutgers University.
-He then left for Syria to pursue his studies in the traditional Islamic Sciences.
-For seven years in Syria, and briefly in Morocco, he immersed himself in an intense study of Arabic, Islamic law, Quranic studies, and spirituality with Islamic scholars such as Sheikh ʿAbd al-Raḥmān al-Shāghūrī and Sheikh Mustafa Al-Turkmani.
+Shakir obtained a BA in International Relations at American University in Washington, D.C., and later earned his MA in Political Science at Rutgers University.
+He then left for Syria to pursue his studies in traditional Islamic Sciences.
+For seven years in Syria, and briefly in Morocco, Shakir immersed himself in an intense study of Arabic, Islamic law, Quranic studies, and spirituality with Islamic scholars such as Sheikh ʿAbd al-Raḥmān al-Shāghūrī and Sheikh Mustafa Al-Turkmani.
 In 2001, he was the first American male graduate from Syria's Abu Nour University with a BA in Islamic Sciences.